-- Check that the paper type you have loaded corresponds to the paper type selected in the front panel and in your software.
-To check on the front panel, use the View loaded paper key. - Check that you are using appropriate print-quality settings for your purposes (see Printing on page 41).
+- 1. Check that the paper type you have loaded corresponds to the paper type selected in the front panel and in your software.
+To check on the front panel, use the View loaded paper key. - 2.
+Check that you are using appropriate print-quality settings for your purposes (see Printing on page 42).
 In some cases, you can overcome a print-quality problem merely by selecting a higher print-quality level.
 For instance, if you have set the Print Quality slider to Speed, try setting it to Quality; if you have already set it to Quality, try selecting custom options and then More Passes.
-If you change the print-quality settings, you may wish to reprint your job at this point in case the problem has been solved. - Print the Image Diagnostics Print.
-See The Image Diagnostics Print on page 135.
-3. - If the printheads are working correctly, go to the front panel and press the View loaded paper key to see the paper advance calibration status.
-If the status is RECOMMENDED, you should perform paper advance calibration: see Recalibrate the paper advance on page 119.
+If you change the print-quality settings, you may wish to reprint your job at this point in case the problem has been solved. - 3.
+Print the Image Diagnostics Print.
+See The Image Diagnostics Print on page 133">The Image Diagnostics Print on page 133. - 4.
+If the printheads are working correctly, go to the front panel and press the View loaded paper key to see the paper advance calibration status.
+If the status is RECOMMENDED, you should perform paper advance calibration: see Recalibrate the paper advance on page 118.